Agent Evaluation Monitors

 1. Agent: Select an agent to monitor.
 The agent appears here once telemetry is flowing into your warehouse.

-3. Optional filters: Refine which spans are included by filtering on:
+3. Optional filters: Refine which spans or conversations are included.

 • Model name